dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 Photographs are very important, in that they allow data curators to verify the field operator's choice of available options.

+Although taking several photos next to a decomposing animal may pose an olfactory challenge, taking a photo is invaluable, in that it cannot be taken at a later time, and it preserves valuable and volatile information.

 If possible, photographs should be taken in landscape format.

-The habitat photo should be taken from about 10 m distance to the animal.
+The habitat photo should be taken from about 10 to 20 m distance to the animal to include enough of the surroundings.

-Although taking several photos next to a decomposing animal may pose an olfactory challenge, taking a photo is invaluable, in that it cannot be taken at a later time, and it preserves valuable and volatile information.

 .. dct-turtle-tagging: